The-Strategy-Unit/hes_processing/README.md

 The top level `.yaml` files define the databricks workflows.

 The three folders contain the bronze and silver layer processing scripts for inpatients (`apc`), outpatients (`opc`) and A&E (`aae`).

-The repository is part of the [New Hospital Programme model project](https://connect.strategyunitwm.nhs.uk/nhp/project_information/).